 With manual selection of location you can choose any place you like: Stockholm, Vienna, Sidney, or North Pole.
 You can observe the sky from wherever you like.
-After choosing the location you can explore the sky on your iPhone as if you were there physically.
+After choosing the location you can explore the sky on your mobile phone and tablet as if you were there physically.